RebeccaColquhoun/rebeccacolquhoun.github.io/education.md

 I am now reading for a DPhil in Earth Sciences as part of the NERC DTP in Environmental Research.
 I am funded by a NERC studentship alongside a prestigious Oxford-Radcliffe Scholarship.
 Specifics of my research are forthcoming, please see the [research](/research) page for more information about my experience and interests.

+***Prizes and Scholarships***
+* Oxford-Radcliffe Graduate Scholarship
+* Seismological Society of America Travel Grant for 2021 Annual Meeting

 **Undergraduate**

 MEarthSci Earth Sciences, University of Oxford (2016-2020)